Amendment of intermediary guidelines aimed at protection of online users: IT minister | Law-Order

 Amendment of intermediary guidelines aimed at protection of online users: IT minister

-IT Minister Ashwini Vaishnaw on Friday said the latest amendment of intermediary guidelines is focused on protection of online users.The comment came as the government notified new rules under which it will set up appellate panels to settle grievances that users may have against decisions of social media platforms like Twitter and Facebook on hosting contentious content.The three-member Grievance Appellate Committees will be set in three months, according to the gazette notification issued on Friday.Soon after the tweaks in IT rules were notified, Vaishnaw said, The focus of the amendment of intermediary guidelines is on the protection of online users.
+IT Minister Ashwini Vaishnaw has said the latest amendment of intermediary guidelines is focused on protection of online users.The comment came as the government on Friday notified new rules under which it will set up appellate panels to settle grievances that users may have against decisions of social media platforms like Twitter and Facebook on hosting contentious content.The three-member Grievance Appellate Committees will be set in three months, according to the gazette notification.Soon after the tweaks in IT rules were notified on Friday, Vaishnaw said, The focus of the amendment of intermediary guidelines is on the protection of online users.

 - Country: